 Chocolate Biscuit Pudding

 Biscuit Pudding is always considered a classic dessert and chocolate Biscuit pudding has been a family favourite as long as I can remember.
 The layered arrowroot biscuits and chocolate cream and the chocolate sauce everything is finger licking good.
 Biscuits go with everything; check my Apple Biscuit Crunch, it is also an amazing combination.
-If you have a sweet tooth check my other wonderful recipes like Double ka meetha or Sponge Fruit Trifle delight, Tender coconut pudding, Golden Pineapple Pudding or Homemade soft Gulab jamuns.
+If you have a sweet tooth check my other wonderful recipes like Double ka meetha, Mango Cheesecake, Chocolate brownies, Sponge Fruit Trifle delight, Tender coconut pudding, Golden Pineapple Pudding or Homemade soft Gulab jamuns.

 As a kid I loved this pudding and since it was easy to make my mom allowed me to help with the layering of biscuits and I would boast to my friends that I prepared the pudding!!
 It is really a great way to bond with the kids, as they can help you with layering.
-It does not involve much cooking, except for the chocolate sauce, so the kids can easily prepare this.
+It does not involve much cooking, except for the chocolate sauce, so the kids can easily prepare this like Black currant muffins.

 The original version of the recipe included adding egg to the cream, but this modified version is vegetarian friendly with no egg, something I changed for my vegetarian friends.
 Please don’t hesitate looking at the long line of ingredients, as this is really easy to make.
 And let me assure you the taste is just fabulous and a great treat for all chocolate lovers!
 So treat your taste buds with the yummy Chocolate Biscuit Pudding !

 |Powdered Sugar||: 100 gms|